aeonach/TravelJournal/_posts/2024-02-01-Beachside-Goa.md

 Didn't work for me.

 I have never thought of us as beach people until we got here.
 It made us think just how much time we spend by the sea in Scotland, but it rarely feels like a beach holiday, not the way these six days in Goa felt.
 Of course, here we lie on a sun-bed and someone brings us our beer.
 To stay half civilised we do walk up to the bar to take our meals, but again unlike in Scotland someone cooks it for us.
 Goan fish curry, tandoori baked fish and tandoori naan that makes you promise yourself you'll never buy another Sharwoods when you get back home.
-Then, I realise exactly why we never classified ourselves as beach people, we go to the seashore - this is the beach.
+Then, I realise exactly why we never classified ourselves as beach people.
+In Scotland we go to the seashore - this is the beach.

 <style>
 img {